abargnesi/http-client-graal-native/README.md

 ## Purpose

-Provide a simple example project on how to use GraalVM JDK 11, native-image, and Maven.
+Provide a simple example project on how to use GraalVM JDK 11, native-image, and Maven together.

-I also wanted to experiment with the recentJava HttpClient API.
+I also wanted to experiment with the Java HttpClient API.

 ## Components